nbsapi/nbsapi/docs/api_v2_documentation.md

 # NBSAPI v2 Documentation

-This document provides an overview of the NBSAPI v2, an API for interoperability between digital tools that help build and manage nature-based solutions (NBS) in the built and natural environment.
+This document provides an overview of the NBSAPI v2, an API for interoperability between digital tools that help build and manage nature-based solutions (NbS) in the built and natural environment.

 ## Overview

 The NBSAPI v2 extends the core concepts of v1 with richer data models, GeoJSON support, and project-level organization.
-It's designed to support complex NBS tools and integrations with specialized environmental metrics.
+It's designed to support complex NbS tools and integrations with specialized environmental metrics.

 ## Key Features of v2

-- **Full GeoJSON Support**: Define the geometry of solutions using standardized GeoJSON
+- **Full GeoJSON Support**: Define the geometry of solutions using GeoJSON
 - **Specialized Impact Metrics**: Detailed impact measurements for climate, water quality, and costs
 - **Physical Properties**: Define physical dimensions of solutions
 - **Project Management**: Group solutions into projects with targets and settings